-a.
 Students answer the questions based on the information in the article.
-If possible, encourage students to add more explanatory information when they answer, e.g. in item 1, they may say, 'Men spent 12.8 hours per week on housework in 2002, and this number hadn't changed 20 years later.'
+If possible, encourage the students to add more explanatory information when they answer, e.g. in item 1, they may say, 'Men spent 12.8 hours per week on housework in 2022, and this number hadn't changed in 20 years.'